aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Choosing a payload subset for idempotency

-!!! tip "Dealing with always changing payloads"
+???+ tip "Tip: Dealing with always changing payloads"
     When dealing with a more elaborate payload, where parts of the payload always change, you should use **`event_key_jmespath`** parameter.

 Use [`IdempotencyConfig`](#customizing-the-default-behavior) to instruct the idempotent decorator to only use a portion of your payload to verify whether a request is idempotent, and therefore it should not be retried.